 Payment service provider (PSP), payment solution provider, or merchant services provider are synonyms.
-They describe a financial institution authorised to process money transactions between merchants and their customers.
+They describe a financial institution authorized to process money transactions between merchants and their customers.
 In other words, PSPs are third-party providers that enable companies to accept payments from their clients in a convenient way.

 PSPs are links between merchants, acquiring banks, and payment card networks involved in payment transactions.
 Signing up with a PSP allows merchants to accept payments globally without having to open separate companies in different countries and set up merchant accounts.

 While working with PSPs has a lot of advantages, choosing the right one may be a challenge.
-This article will explain how PSPs work, what benefits they provide, and how to pick the best payment solution provider for your business.
+This article will explain how PSPs work, what benefits they provide, and how to pick the best payment provider for your business.

 How do payment service providers (PSPs) work?

 Setting up an e-commerce business or any other company that accepts payments for goods or services requires a payment solution.
 It can be a point-of-sale (POS), mobile in-app payment solution, a payment gateway, or a combination thereof.
 Payment service providers cover the entire payment flow and enable merchants to accept various payment methods, such as bank card payments, bank account transfers, etc.